gnu-enjoyer/Grid/README.md

 **Grid Subsystem**

-Inherits life cycle of a normal UWorld subsystem and contains `Grid Manager(s)`.
+Inherits life cycle of a normal UWorld and contains runtime `Grid(s)`.

-**Grid Manager(s)**

-Typical use is a singleton but can co-exist for greater flexibility if 'sub-grids' are required.

 **Grid Data Asset(s)**

-Authored by GridEditor, with JSON support, and loaded into Grid Managers.
+Authored by GridEditor, with JSON support, and loaded into the GridSubsystem.
 These data assets define the grid parameters, size, and the tags of each grid square.

 **Gameplay Tags**